Prerequisites

 Set your cluster topology:

-- Gateway — instance flavor for the SSH gateway (e.g.,
+- Bastion - instance flavor for the SSH bastion (e.g.,

 b2-7) - Control Plane - count and flavor (e.g., 1x